Brazilian Army: Special Operations

 The army's special operations involve "highly specialized training of the combatant, the use of unconventional weapons and equipment, missions with high political sensitivity, the heterodox application of the principles of war, and the exploitation of limited opportunities", in irregular warfare missions, direct action, strategic reconnaissance, counterinsurgency warfare, counterterrorism, psychological operations, search and rescue, and humanitarian assistance.
 Forces with these missions are part of the Special Operations Command (Comando de Operações Especiais; C Op Esp), based in Goiânia and subordinate to the Planalto Military Command, with preparation and employment links to COTER.
 The exception is the 3rd Special Forces Company (Force 3), in Manaus, which is subordinate to the Amazon Military Command, but linked to C Op Esp.

 Its main units are the 1st Commando Actions Battalion (1.º Batalhão de Ações de Comandos; BAC) and the 1st Special Forces Battalion (1.º Batalhão de Forças Especiais; 1st BFEsp); both are elite units and difficult to join.
 (Note: Viana, História institucional e cultura organizacional da tropa aeroterrestre (2020).
 See also Silva, Angela Maria Monteiro (2015).
 "Curso de Ações de Comandos: estressores, níveis de estresse e representações pictóricas" and Stochero, Tahiane (2011).
 "Militares relatam o rigor dos cursos para integrar as tropas de elite".)
-The training of 1st BFEsp personnel, also called "FEs" or "ghosts", is comparable to the American Delta Force and includes long patrols in the Amazon jungle and urban crime fighting strategies.
+The training of 1st BFEsp personnel, also called "FEs" or "ghosts", is comparable to the American Special Forces and includes long patrols in the Amazon jungle and urban crime fighting strategies.